About Us

 Our Story

-The ruling that compelled us to act
+The Ruling that Compelled us to Act

-In the summer of 2018, on July 25th, the European Court of Justice (ECJ) reviewed case C-528/16 and concluded that organisms obtained by mutagenesis techniques should be regulated under the genetically modified organisms (GMOs) directive (2001/18/EC).
+On July 25th 2018, the European Court of Justice (ECJ) reviewed case C-528/16 and concluded that organisms obtained by mutagenesis techniques should be regulated under the genetically modified organisms (GMOs) directive (2001/18/EC).
 In addition, the ECJ ruled that plants obtained by New Genomic Techniques (NGTs) are – in contrast to long-used, but much less precise mutagenesis techniques – not excluded from the GMOs directive.
 Like most of the scientific community, we assumed that this ruling meant that all NGT-bred plants would be classified and subjected to the EU laws for GMOs.
 Since these laws are very strict, our interpretation of the ECJ ruling has been and still is hindering European agricultural innovation.
 As young researchers and citizens, we believe that NGTs – with CRISPR at the forefront – can contribute to meeting the challenges we face today and tomorrow and, therefore, our voices need to be heard.
 That is why, at the end of 2018, we were compelled to come together and start the GeneSprout Initiative – an initiative by and for young EU researchers.

-Are all NGT-bred plants GMOs?
+Are All NGT-bred Plants GMOs?

 Our society deserves to be engaged in a dialogue that is open-minded and constructive when it comes to the use and regulation of NGTs.
 We believe that in order to do so, we need to provide scientists, policy makers, and the general public alike with correct information on NGTs.
 On top of that, we want to introduce them to the fascinating world of plant sciences in general.
 That is how people can develop truly informed opinions and how we can inspire them to become part of the conversation.
 In order to increase public awareness and engagement, we initiated a platform that facilitates exactly that – the GeneSprout Initiative.